 If you watch musicians use this instrument on youtube, you can clearly see the power that this instrument possesses, however how are the sounds and MIDI functionality?

-When I saw this in guitar center I immediately was drawn to it and I ended up spending a couple hours playing on it because it was new and exciting.
+When I saw this in the guitar center, I immediately was drawn to it and I ended up spending a couple of hours playing on it because it was new and exciting.

 Having something new and exciting for a musician is always important because you never know what the music producer is going to think when they first see and play on something like this.
 As a musician, I am always drawn towards new technology and newer features.

 Using The Loop Block On The Roli Songmaker Kit

 The loop block allows the musician to fully take control and launch tracks and even record.
 You can connect this via Bluetooth or physically as well.

 I like that there are multiple ways to play this keyboard and that is one of the more fun things about it.
 This keyboard is meant to take people away from the classic way of creating music and it is meant to offer something different and fun to dive into.